Samsung/veles/docs/source/manualrst_veles_workflow_creation.rst

           self.end_point.link_from(self.my_new_super_unit)
           ...

-We construct this Workflow:
+This code will construct the following Workflow:

 .. image:: _static/abstract_workflow.png

 Take a closer look at this example.
-Instances of Repeater, StartPoint and EndPoint is created by default.
-First, we link repeater with start point.
+Instances of Repeater, StartPoint and EndPoint is created by default in :class:`veles.znicz.nn_units.NNWorkflow`.
+First, link repeater with the start point.

 .. code-block:: python

   self.repeater.link_from(self.start_point)

-Next, we create an instance of MyLoader and link it with Repeater.
+Next, create an instance of MyLoader and link it with Repeater.

 .. code-block:: python